 - Finally, the Compendium has been updated to reflect certain practice changes that have been implemented by the Office of Registration Policy and Practice.
 Among other changes, the Compendium clarifies how and when the Office will communicate with applicants, when it will attempt to correct deficiencies in the application, when it will register a claim with an annotation, and when it will refuse registration.

 The Office initially released this version in draft form on March 15, 2019, and held a webinar to review the proposed revisions on April 10, 2019.
 The Office received comments on the draft from eleven organizations and seven indivduals.
 After carefully reviewing these comments, the Office amended, revised, or removed 953 sections as part of this release: 277 of those sections were modified since the release of the public draft and 87 of those sections were modified in response to the public comments.
 For information concerning these revisions, read more.

 The Office has prepared a complete list of the sections that have been added, amended, revised, or removed in this release.
-In addition, the Office has prepared a set of redlines, which provide a direct comparison between the current and revised text.Download Revision History Download Redlines Download March 15, 2019 Public Draft Public Comments on the 2019 Public Draft Federal Register Notices
+In addition, the Office has prepared a set of redlines, which provide a direct comparison between the current version and the 2017 version of the Compendium.
+The public draft released on March 15, 2019, may be accessed here.Download Revision History Download Redlines Download March 15, 2019 Public Draft Public Comments on the 2019 Public Draft Federal Register Notices